sclaussen/ax12a/README.md

-This repository contains a Python class to provide a simple but useful abstraction for the Robotis Dynapixel SDK Python functions.
+This repository contains a Python class and some getting started scripts to provide a simple but useful abstraction for the Robotis Dynapixel SDK Python functions.